Akhil-Balan-A/Complete-Web-Development-Course-By-Hitesh-Choudhary/Section 18/README.md

 all about commiting and logs

 # 90. Git internal working and configs
+git internal files and how it works.

 # 91. Git merge and git conflicts
+how to merge two branches

 # 92. Git Diff and stashing
+git diff - diff is used to compare two versions of a file git stash - stashing let you temporarily save changes that you are not ready to commit yet

 # 93. Git rebase is not that scary
+rebase - Take your branch and replay its commits on top of another branch, creating a cleaner history.
+Instead of merging branches (which creates a merge commit), rebase makes your history look like a straight line.

 # 94. Insight of pushing code to github
+how to use github to push file form system to cloud

 # 95. How to make Pull Request and Open Source contribution
+how to use pull request get updated the local files and opensours contribution.